Links are getting harder to build (and more expensive), yet they’re still arguably the most important ranking factor.

-This tactic is pretty simple, but here’s another template to give you an idea of how this works:
+This tactic is pretty simple, but here’s a template to give you an idea of how it works:

 Thanks for reaching out!
 It looks like a great article.
 We can add a link to your post, but would mind also sharing our GUIDE somewhere on your site?
 Thanks!

 You can find more instructions in my complete reverse outreach guide.

 They’ll either add the link right away or let you know where they can link and check for your approval first.

 While this tactic is repeatable and produces an excellent ROI, the only downside is that you cannot control when these opportunities arise.

 Let them know the page you want linked to

 In your reply, give them a URL on your site you want them to link to.
 This speeds things up and ensures the link goes to the right place.